magneticio/vamp-runner/README.md

 Note: override `VAMP_RUNNER_API_URL` value if needed.
 On Kubernetes you can use `vamp` as the URL for the vamp location.
 On DC/OS it's `http://10.20.0.100:8080` or `vamp.marathon.mesos`.

+Note: replace `katana` references with the version tag of the running Vamp version.

 ### From command line without web UI

 Main class: `io.vamp.runner.VampConsoleRunner`